SuperZombi/Picture-in-Picture-for-Youtube/README.md

 ## List of changes:

   #### 2.4.7:
-   * `Shorts` Fixed a bug when shortcuts worked if you wrote in the search bar.
+   * `Shorts` Fixed a bug when shortcuts worked if you wrote in the search bar or comments.
    * `Shorts` Added a new shortcut on spacebar - Play/Pause (This key is currently assigned by YouTube the following video)

   #### 2.4.6: